 The St. Ignatius scholarship is awarded annually to incoming first-year students with exceptional academic achievement and outstanding leadership involvement in their community and/or school.
 No additional application is required, although finalists may be asked to complete a brief interview with the scholarship committee.

 This four-year scholarship is awarded annually to incoming first-year students who have demonstrated extraordinary leadership or initiative in the area of community engagement or service through their school, community or church, and who have shown high academic achievement.
 The Community-Engaged Fellows are involved in a host of diverse, hands-on community opportunities throughout the Cincinnati region drawing upon principles of social justice, community building, and public policy.
 They are guided by faculty and community engagement professionals on campus and in the field.

-For Fall 2022, the Community-Engaged Fellowship is valued at $30,000 per year and will be awarded to eight incoming first-year students.
+The Fall 2022 Community-Engaged Fellowship was valued at $30,000 per year and awarded to eight incoming first-year students.

 The Community-Engaged Fellowship is tuition restricted and will replace any previous Xavier merit scholarship offer.

 Before accessing scholarship and honors applications you must submit your application for admission to Xavier, either through the Common Application or the Xavier application.
 Upon submission of your application for admission you will receive an email with log-in credentials (including temporary password/PIN) that will allow you to access scholarship applications, honors applications, and your personal application status page.
 The email has the subject line “Your Application to Xavier University”.

 Miguel Pro, S.J., was a Mexican priest who was martyred by the Mexican government in 1927 for his practice and teaching of the Catholic faith.
 This scholarship is awarded annually to students who are committed to the promotion of diversity in our society and who demonstrate leadership in the classroom, on campus and in the greater community.
 No additional application is required.